The Coleus plant enjoys popularity among gardeners for inclusion in their outdoor gardens and as an indoor plant.

 Coleus plants are cultivated all over the world, but originally it is native to Africa and the southeastern regions of Asia.
 This means that Coleus, in spite of being quite hardy, prefers a warmer climate.

-It concerns its height and characteristics of foliage.
+A new plant grown from seed does not always resemble the original plant in relation to height and characteristics of foliage.
 It is preferable to grow new plants from cuttings of the original.

 This method works for many plants, and the biggest advantage of it is that the new plant replicates the colors and other features of the old one.